secondbit/getsby/content/interview/ilovethehawk.md

----
-layout: interview
-name: Sarah Hawk
-image: ilovethehawk.jpg
-twitter: ilovethehawk
++++
+date = "2013-11-10"
+id = "ilovethehawk"
+name = "Sarah Hawk"
+image = "ilovethehawk.jpg"
+twitter = "ilovethehawk"
-intro: "I&rsquo;m an ex-programmer now managing an online community of web developers.
+intro = "I&rsquo;m an ex-programmer now managing an online community of web developers.
 I live in New Zealand and work remotely from home.
 I&rsquo;m 39 and the mother of twins.
 I [tweet](https://twitter.com/ilovethehawk) too much and don&rsquo;t [blog](http://thehawk.wordpress.com/) enough."
----
++++

 ## Diagnosis

 6 months ago I was diagnosed with Generalised Anxiety Disorder and mild depression.
 I still struggle to understand that diagnosis because I don&rsquo;t have any kind of negative thoughts or downs&mdash;I simply have days where nothing feels quite normal and I want it to be bed time so that I don&rsquo;t have to think any more.